tihmels/alfred-workflow-vsc-diff/README.md

 # VSC Diff

+In my current role as a QA Engineer, I frequently need to compare different versions of JSON responses, code snippets, or configuration files during testing and debugging.
+The process often involved creating temporary files, formatting them, and manually opening them in a diff tool—a repetitive and time-consuming task.
+VSC Diff simplifies this process, making it effortless to compare clipboard items with just a few keystrokes.
+Whether you’re working with JSON APIs, debugging code, or comparing text, this workflow streamlines your workflow and saves valuable time.

 ## Overview
 **VSC Diff** is an Alfred Workflow that enables you to quickly compare the last two clipboard items side-by-side in **Visual Studio Code**.
 It supports a wide range of file types, ensuring that your content is properly formatted and ready for comparison.
 With automatic formatting powered by **Prettier**, you get clean and consistent results every time.